Using protein blocks to build custom fragment libraries from protein structures: Funding

 \section{Funding}

-This work has been supported by the Conseil Régional de La Réunion and Fonds Social Européenin the form of a PhD scholarship to SD under tier number 234275, convention number DIRED/20161451.
+This work has been supported by the Conseil Régional de La Réunion and Fonds Social Européen in the form of a PhD scholarship to SD under tier number 234275, convention number DIRED/20161451.
 BO is thankful to Conseil Régional Pays de la Loire for support in the framework of GRIOTE grant.
+PEACCEL was supported through a research program partially co-funded by the European Union (UE) and the Region Reunion (FEDER).